Cananito/Cananito.github.io/_generator/content/fitness.md

 ## Running

 I really dislike the feeling of being short of breath when doing any type of low-medium intensity activity, so I like to incorporate some [aerobic](https://fitbod.me/blog/cardio-aerobic-anaerobic/) exercise throughout the week.
 For this I like running indoors on a treadmill for 15-30 mins.

-## Stretching

-I try to stretch once or twice a day, specially my upper back since it tends to get pretty tight from the barbell training.
-As a side effect, it relaxes and unstresses my body, and it makes me feel I gain “mobility” (a given joint’s range of motion).